 Situated on Klein Roosboom wine farm, Café Ruby is a quaint little eatery that serves up all the homemade goodness that we remember from our childhood.
-The café is open from Tuesday to Sunday from 08h30 to 15h30.
+The café is open from Tuesday to Sunday from 8:am to 3:30pm.
 The outside area provides the younger ones with a play area while the adults kick back and enjoy the delicious meals.

 Situated on Meerendal Wine Estate, Crown Restaurant and Wine Bar is a stylish establishment that offers a wide variety of dishes from breakfasts to burgers and steaks and so much more.
 The menu changes with the season and is kept fresh and delicious.

 Open for breakfast, lunch and dinner, Cassia Restaurant offers up sweeping views of the Ntida vineyards where it is based and serves up great food.
 The cuisine is a mix of Asian fusion, French, Italian, Spanish and sushi.

 Tables at Ntida is an alfresco restaurant that serves Mediterranean foods as well as great tapas platters.
 There is a cosy fireplace for the colder months with outdoor seating when the weather is warmer.
 The restaurant is child and wheelchair friendly.